-Cultural Intelligence Visit the AWI blog to comment on Cultural Security.
+Cultural Intelligence Visit the CPCR blog to comment on Cultural Security.

 Cultural Intelligence (video) analyzes the hard and soft power of antiquities, artworks, religious monuments, and historic structures as indicators of the political economy of cultural property.